kevingerkens/gitfx/README.md

 ### Installation

-1. Install Reaper (preferably v6.29 or higher).
+1. Install Reaper (Version 6.29 or higher).
 2. Install all VST plugins from (((LIST)))).
 3. Add the path to these plugins to the list of VST plugin paths in Reaper via Options > Preferences > Media > VST.
 Re-scan to make sure the plugins are available.
 4. Open the presets folder revealed by clicking Options > Show Resource Path and move the 'vst-Ample Guitar LP' file included in this repository there.
 It contains the preset used for the Ample Guitar LP plugin.